MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/constraint-manager.md

 keywords: Unity,HoloLens, HoloLens 2, Mixed Reality, development, MRTK, Constraints, ConstraintManager
 ---

-# Constraints
+# Constraints | MRTK3

-The `ConstraintManager` allows you to apply a set of constraint components to a transform.
+`ConstraintManager` allows you to apply a set of constraint components to a transform.
 By default, the constraint manager will automatically collect all attached [constraint components](#transform-constraints) and apply them to the target object.
-However, users can also opt to configure the list of applied constraints manually, to only allow a subset of attached constraints to be used.
+However, users can also opt to configure the list of applied constraints manually and only allow a subset of attached constraints to be used.

 > [!NOTE]
 > MRTK3 currently offers a limited subset of the constraints from MRTK 2.x.
-We are currently investigating a refactor of the Constraints system to unify the developer workflow with Solvers and Elastics.
+We're currently investigating a refactor of the Constraints system to unify the developer workflow with Solvers and Elastics.
 Stay tuned!

 Currently, the following MRTK UX elements support constraints:

 - [Bounds control](bounds-control.md)
 - [Object manipulator](object-manipulator.md)

-Constraint manager can operate in two modes:
+The constraint manager can operate in two modes:

 - Auto constraint selection
 - Manual constraint selection